Counselling by Charmaine Pollard

 I offer an initial telephone consultation completely free of charge to help you and I decide if I am the right counsellor for you.
 This is also your opportunity to ask any questions you may have.

-My counselling sessions lasts for around 50 minutes.
+My counselling sessions last for approximately 50 minutes.

 How will I know if it’s right for me?

-During your initial session you will get more of an idea about how counselling works and how you will feel talking to a counsellor.
+During your initial session you will get a clearer idea about how counselling works and how you will feel talking to a counsellor.

 How long will I need to come for?

 Counselling is a process and usually works best when sessions are weekly.
-Clients can agree to attend for a short period of time, or for a longer open ended period.
+Clients can agree to attend for a short period of time, or for a longer or an open-ended period.
 After a number of sessions you may wish to review your experience of counselling.

 How will I know if it’s working?

-The short answer is you will start to feel better, this is not always immediate, as you will begin to share and explore difficulties and challenges you have experienced, or may even have put to the back of your mind.
-It is important you attend regularly to feel the full benefits from counselling.
+The short answer is, you will start to feel better.
+This is not always immediate, as you will begin to share and explore difficulties and challenges you have experienced, or may even have put to the back of your mind.
+It is important you attend regularly to feel the full benefits of counselling.

 Counselling is confidential.
 The only circumstance where I am obliged to break confidentiality is if you have indicated that there is risk of serious harm to yourself or someone else.

-I am a BACP registered/ accredited counsellor and a member of British Association for Counselling and Psychotherapy and adhere to their ethical framework for good practice.
-I am a registered member of the UK Register of Counsellors.
+I am a BACP registered and accredited counsellor.
+As a member of BACP (British Association for Counselling & Psychotherapy), I adhere to BACP ethical framework for the counselling professions.

 What is a BACP accredited counsellor?

-It is a counsellor who has achieved a substantial level of training and experience that has been approved by British Association for Counselling & Psychotherapy (BACP).
-For more information visit BACP website.
+It is a counsellor who has achieved a substantial level of training and experience that has been approved by the British Association for Counselling & Psychotherapy (BACP).
+For more information visit the BACP website.

-I have a flexible appointment system; appointments are usually offered within seven days.
+I see counselling clients from Monday – Thursday.
+I have a flexible appointment system and appointments are usually offered within 7 days.

-If you want to cancel your appointment, please provide 48 hours notice, otherwise you will be charged.
-However I am willing to negotiate another appointment that week if possible.
+If you want to cancel your appointment, please provide 48 hours notice.
+If less notice is given, or you fail to attend your appointment, the full fee will be charged.
+I hope you appreciate that it is rarely possible to fill the appointments at such short notice.
+However, I am willing to negotiate another appointment that week if possible.

 I am happy to answer any questions you may have about counselling.

-I have over 16 years experience of helping individuals and couples through counselling.
-I qualified in 1998.
+For over 20 years, I have been helping individuals and couples through counselling.

-I am a British Association for Counselling & Psychotherapy (BACP) accredited / registered counsellor.
+I am a British Association for Counselling & Psychotherapy (BACP) accredited and registered counsellor.

-You will always see one counsellor, me.
-I work one to one with my clients in Hackney and Camden so that they can form a trusting relationship in which to work through and discuss issues.
+You will always see one counsellor – me.
+I work in Hackney and Camden on a one-to-one basis with my clients so that they can form a trusting relationship in which to work through and discuss issues.

 Charmaine Pollard poetry therapy workshops are a great way to gain acceptance of your self through self-discovery.